succeun/sysdiagram/docs/guides/node.md

 ### ArrayNode

-ArrayNode is a second object representing a node array.
+ArrayNode is a object representing a node array.

-However, because there is no connection function in Array object of Javascript, you must use ArrayNode.
+However, because there is no connection function in native `Array` object of Javascript, you must use `ArrayNode`.

 #### When automatically generated and processed
 - When assigned to a variable of Context(`ctx`)
 - When assigned as a parameter of the node's connection function (`_$()`, `$_()`, `$_$()`  and `_()`)

-If you want to connect with other array creation, you have to wrap it with ArrayNode.
+If you want to connect with other `Array` creation, you have to wrap it with `ArrayNode` without assigning.

 ```js
 var { EC2 } = diagrams.aws.compute